jackiehjm/stx-docs/doc/source/node_management/kubernetes/host_memory_provisioning/allocating-host-memory-using-horizon.rst

 #.
 Use the Update Memory Allocation dialog box to set the memory allocations
     for each |NUMA| node.

+.. only:: starlingx

-    For each available |NUMA| node, five
-    fields are available, as illustrated in the following example screen for two |NUMA| nodes.
+    For each available |NUMA| node, five fields are available, as illustrated in the following example screen for two |NUMA| nodes.
+Due to limitations in Kubernetes, only a single huge page size can be used per host, across Application memory.

+.. only:: partner

+    .. include:: ../../../_includes/allocating-host-memory-using-horizon.rest

+    :start-after: limitation-text-begin
+    :end-before: limitation-text-end

     .. figure:: ../figures/yfv1567176747837.png
         :scale: 100%